Kilohana: The Writing Center

 Embrace the Writing Process.
 Even the best writers in the world (some would say especially the best writers in the world) write several drafts before they ever begin editing for mechanical errors.
 If you want to improve your own writing, embrace the drafting process and let the peer staff help you identify higher-order issues to improve (such as organization and support) before you think about lower-order issues (like grammar and spelling).

 Be Realistic.
-The peer staff are helpful people, but you are ultimately responsible for the work you have been assigned.
+The peer staff are helpful, but you are ultimately responsible for the work you have been assigned.
 They cannot do the work for you.

 Frequently Asked Questions

 - Come into the Mookini Library, then go down the stairs or take the elevator to the first floor of the library.
 Turn right then proceed to the Kilohana Center (sign posted).

 - Check in with the staff at the front desk.
 Any staff member can assist you.

 - Do I need to show my UH Hilo ID?